Rush to approve Afghan visas poses serious risks

 “Though the numbers seem small relative to illegal immigration and other legal admissions programs, the security risks, processing logistics and population needs are large and will be a big headache for everyone involved for years to come,” she said.

-RJ Hauman, head of government relations at the Federation for American Immigration Reform, said he expects immigrant-rights groups to argue strenuously that Afghans should be released when they arrive and await the outcomes of their cases while living in American communities.
+RJ Hauman, head of government relations at the Federation for American Immigration Reform, said he expects immigrant rights groups to argue strenuously that Afghans should be released when they arrive and await the outcomes of their cases while living in American communities.

 “This is a national security disaster waiting to happen,” he said.

-Even more troubling, he said, is the push to expand the scope of whom the U.S. will evacuate.
-What started out as a call to get America’s allies, those who assisted the U.S. war and nation-building efforts, has quickly become a demand to airlift Afghan journalists, human rights activists, academics and in some cases any woman or girl who faces a rougher life under the Taliban.
+Even more troubling, he said, is the push to expand the scope of those the U.S. will evacuate.
+What started as a call to get America’s allies, those who assisted the U.S. war and nation-building efforts, has quickly become a demand to airlift Afghan journalists, human rights activists, academics and in some cases any woman or girl who faces a rougher life under the Taliban.

-Mr. Hauman said that would be a “colossal mistake,” particularly given how the Biden administration has handled other immigration issues during the first seven months of its tenure.
+Mr. Hauman said that would be a “colossal mistake,” particularly given how the Biden administration has handled immigration issues during the first seven months of its tenure.

 “Refugee flows are best handled in countries closer to the conflict,” he said.
-“We need to create workable regional solutions, and only resettle some Afghans as a last resort within reasonable numerical limits and in adherence to current law.”
+“We need to create workable regional solutions and only resettle some Afghans as a last resort within reasonable numerical limits and in adherence to current law.”

-The government is tight-lipped about what screening of SIV applicants looks like, but officials have insisted it is robust.
+The government is tightlipped about what screening of Special Immigrant Visa applicants looks like, but officials insist it is robust.

 The track record is less convincing.

-Analysts said the risk of a terrorist slipping through is not a hypothetical.
-Refugees from Middle Eastern countries have been charged with terrorism offenses over the last decade, including a 2019 arrest of a Syrian refugee accused of plotting to bomb a Pittsburgh church.
+Analysts said the risk of a terrorist slipping through the system is not hypothetical.
+Refugees from Middle Eastern countries have been charged with terrorism offenses over the past decade, including the 2019 arrest of a Syrian refugee accused of plotting to bomb a Pittsburgh church.

-State Department officials have acknowledged the national security concerns with the SIV program but say they are taking steps to minimize the risks.
+State Department officials have acknowledged the national security concerns with the Special Immigrant Visa program but say they are taking steps to minimize the risks.

-In Iraq, which like Afghanistan has seen an effort extract refugees, including people who assisted the U.S. war effort, Reuters reported this year that authorities suspected at least 4,000 Iraqis filed bogus applications, and officials were reexamining more than 104,000 other cases.
+Among Iraqi refugees, including people who assisted the U.S. war effort, authorities suspected at least 4,000 filed bogus applications, Reuters reported this year.
+Officials were reexamining more than 104,000 other cases.

-The Biden administration suspended the Iraqi preference program after federal investigators announced they had busted a fraud ring that had stolen hundreds of applicants’ files.
+The Biden administration suspended the Iraqi preference program after federal investigators announced they had broken up a fraud ring that had stolen hundreds of applicants’ files.

 Two of the people implicated were foreigners who worked for USCIS.
-They were apparently culling the files to see what sorts of applications were approved and which ones were rejected, then using that information to help others craft their applications.
+They were apparently culling the files to see what sorts of applications were approved and which ones were rejected and then used that information to help others craft their applications.

-Afghan SIV denial rates shot up in the wake of that investigation.
+Special Immigrant Visa denial rates shot up for Afghans in the wake of that investigation.

-Between January and March, the U.S. government issued 137 visas to principal applicants.
+From January through March, the U.S. government issued 137 visas to principal applicants.
 It denied 728 principal applications, amounting to an 84% rejection rate.

-Those who are denied because their service wasn’t deemed to have met the bar for an SIV can appeal.
+Those who are denied because their service isn’t deemed to meet the bar for a Special Immigrant Visa can appeal.
 The State Department said 713 appeals were filed during those three months, and 601 were denied.

 A State Department spokesperson said Tuesday that those who lose their appeals can reapply.

-But the rejection rate suggests the vast majority of people applying for the SIV don’t qualify.
+Still, the rejection rate suggests the vast majority of people applying for the Special Immigrant Visa don’t qualify.

-Ms. Vaughan said in the current environment, she expects a “get to yes” mentality will prevail and most applications will be rubber-stamped.
-Some will be held up, but she said those will end up in court battles, and it will be difficult to find places to send those who lose their cases.
+Ms. Vaughan said she expects a “get to yes” mentality will prevail and most applications will be rubber-stamped.
+Some will be delayed, she said, but those will end up in court battles and it will be difficult to find places to send those who lose their cases.

 “This is going to be a festering problem for years,” she said.